Manuscript Preparation Guidelines for Dignity: A Journal on Sexual Exploitation and Violence

 Headings (e.g., start of sections) should be distinguished from the main body text by their fonts or by using small caps.
-Use the same font face for all headings and indicate the hierarchy by reducing the font size.
-There should be space above and below headings.

-The font for the main body of text must be black and, if at all possible, in Times or closest comparable font available.
+The font for the main body of text must be black.

 Whenever possible, titles of books, movies, etc., should be set in italics rather than underlined.